Male lies on the southern shore of the North Male atoll and is the capital of the Maldives.

-See Maldives/Clearance for latest advice on clearance and permits.
+See Maldives/Clearance for the latest information on clearance into the Maldives and permits.

 Vessels are not allowed to enter Malé between 23:00 and 06:00 except with special permission from the Coastguard.
 The Port Authority now insists that all vessels, regardless of size, need to have a pilot, although this is not strictly applied.

 On arrival the Coastguard should be contacted on Channel 16 (24 hours), who will first ask if the vessel has an agent.
 If not, the vessel's particulars will be passed on to the Port Authority before the boat is allowed to proceed.

 In practice it is more likely that an agent will answer the VHF call not the Coastguard or Port Control.
 It is recommended to contact your prefered agent in advance to avoid confusion.
 See Male/Clearance Agents for a list of agents able to deal with clearance formalities.

 Anchoring in Malé atoll itself is difficult because of depth.
 A patch with a minimum depth of 50 ft (15 m) is reported at 4°10.40'N 73°29.80'E. If this place is occupied, one must be prepared to anchor nearby in depths of around 150 ft (50 m).

 It might be possible to arrange in advance with an agent to go directly to the anchorage in the lagoon north of the airport, at Hulhumale; the agent will arrange for the officials to visit you there, but this should be confirmed with the agent before actually going there as reports are that clearance is not always permitted there.
-You will have to pay for their transport out there so the cost should be ascertained in advance.
+You will have to pay for their transport out there - so the cost should be ascertained in advance.
 See cruisers report dated March 2015 on this subject.